eclipse/dirigible/README.md

         mvn -T 1C clean install -Dmaven.test.skip=true -DskipTests -Dmaven.javadoc.skip=true -Dlicense.skip=true

-> The main groups of modules can be built separately: `api`, `ext`, `ide`, `modules`, `releng`, `resources` and `templates`:

-        cd api
-        mvn clean install

-The build should pass successfully.
-The produced `ROOT.war` files are in `releng/<artifact-name>/target/` and are ready to be deployed.
-There are separate deployable artifacts (WAR files) depending on the usage type.
-If you are running it locally, then you need `releng/desktop-all/target/ROOT.war`.
-There is also an executable JAR file under the `releng/<artifact-name>/target` folder with a name like `ROOT.jar`.
+> The build should pass successfully.

+The produced `dirigible-application-XXX.jar` file is in `build/application/target/` and is ready to be deployed.
+It is Spring Boot application, so it can be executed locally right away.

 ### Run